-1. Facilitation of team member contributions and management of conflict;

-- 2. Development and completion of tasks as an individual contributor; and - 3.
+- 1. Facilitation of team member contributions and management of conflict; - 2.
+Development and completion of tasks as an individual contributor; and - 3.
 Development of skills to facilitate immersion with individuals from different cultures.

-The three levels of performance for ethics and integrity are as follows:
+The three levels of performance for teamwork are as follows: